sharkdp/insect/README.md

 Development
 -----------
-Insect is written in PureScript (See [Getting Started](http://www.purescript.org/learn/getting-started/) guide).
+Insect is written in PureScript (see [Getting Started](http://www.purescript.org/learn/getting-started/) guide).
 You can install all dependencies and build the whole project by running:
 ```
 bower install
 npm install